The Hong Kong Rattan Industry and some of its key historical players

-In 1958, the six Yem brothers formed Yem Bros Ltd (六基有限公司, the Chinese name means “Six Kee”, Kee being the last character of the brothers’ names) to develop real estate.
+In 1958, the six Yem brothers formed Yem Bros Ltd (六基有限公司, the Chinese name means “Six Ga”, Ga being the last character of the brothers’ names) to develop real estate.
 One of its earliest projects was Shing Kai Mansion (陞楷大樓), a 6 story residential building on Lyttleton Road in the Mid-Levels which was built in 1963 on the site of St Stephen Hall which was acquired from HKU in 1961.
 Another early project was Waiga Mansion (維基樓, the two characters represent the second and first generation of the Yem family) at 6 Hawthorn Road in Happy Valley where the family resided.
 By the 1960s, Man Chong was operating out of 802 Central Building before moving to its own 6 story Lucky Building (六基大廈) at 39-41 Wellington Street in 1967 (redeveloped into 24 story building of the same name in 1996).
 In 1971, the firm developed Nin Fung Building (年豐樓) at 65 Waterloo Road in Kowloon in partnership with Cheng Yu-tung’s Chow Tai Fook and Hip Hing Construction (see article).
-Over the years, Yem Brothers developed many properties all over HK, many of them with the character “Ga” in its name such as Lunga Mansion (隆基大樓) at 46 Belcher’s Street in 1978, Kamga Mansion (金基大廈) on the site of the Pine Street factory and On Ga Building (安基大廈) in Yuen Long in 1979, Fu Ga Building (富基大廈) at 7-13 Yat Fu Lane in Shek Tong Tsui and Lee Ga Building (利基大廈) in Sai Wan Ho in 1981 and the Poga Building (保基大廈) at 6-20 Po Tuck Street in Shek Tong Tsui and 21-story V Heun Building (威享大廈) in 1982 all in partnership with Sing Kee (城記) controlled by the Lu family of the Lui Hing Hop Rice Co, Elegant Villa (雅翠苑) in Tuen Mun in partnership with SHKP, E.Wah Aik San and Sing Kee in 1983, Pat Leung Building (百良大廈) in Ap Lei Chau in 1986, and Ying Ga Garden (盈基花園) in Kennedy Town in 1991 and the 21-story Waga Commercial Centre (威基商業中心) at 99 Wellington Street in Central in 1992.
+Over the years, Yem Brothers developed many properties all over HK, many of them with the character “Ga” in its name such as Lunga Mansion (隆基大樓) at 46 Belcher’s Street in 1978, Kamga Mansion (金基大廈) on the site of the Pine Street factory and On Ga Building (安基大廈) in Yuen Long in 1979, Fu Ga Building (富基大廈) at 7-13 Yat Fu Lane in Shek Tong Tsui and Lee Ga Building (利基大廈) in Sai Wan Ho in 1981 and the Poga Building (保基大廈) at 6-20 Po Tuck Street in Shek Tong Tsui and 21-story V Heun Building (威享大廈) in 1982 all in partnership with Sing Kee (城記) controlled by the Lu family of the Lui Hing Hop Rice Co, Elegant Villa (雅翠苑) in Tuen Mun in partnership with SHKP, E.Wah Aik San and Sing Kee in 1983, Pat Leung Building (百良大廈) in Ap Lei Chau in 1986, Ying Ga Garden (盈基花園) in Kennedy Town in 1991 and the 21-story Waga Commercial Centre (威基商業中心) at 99 Wellington Street in Central in 1992.